 - Detect comments from originating user?

-- Gives people a choice about where to host their replies
+- Gives people a choice about where to author their replies

 - Enhanced UX (debatable depending on service used)